SpaceX's first internet satellites are set to launch Sunday

 The launch had originally been scheduled for Saturday, but was postponed to Sunday "to allow for additional time for pre-launch systems checks," according to a tweet from SpaceX.

-A release from Vandenberg confirms the launch is scheduled for 6:16 a.m.
-PT and "the Falcon 9 and payload remain healthy."
+A release from Vandenberg confirmed that the launch is scheduled for 6:16 a.m.
+PT and that "the Falcon 9 and payload remain healthy."

 SpaceX declined to make an official comment.

-Joy Dunn, the company's "Senior Manager of New Product Introduction," did drop this emoji-based hint earlier this week on Twitter though:
+Even so, Joy Dunn, the company's "senior manager of new product introduction," did drop this emoji-based hint earlier this week on Twitter:

 SpaceX hopes to have its global internet service up and running by the middle of the 2020s.
 Other public filings have revealed that the company hopes revenue from becoming an ISP could help fund its vision of a Mars colony.